 Motor Vehicle Inspection

-Driving rules shall be given to each driver, including a statement giving school officials the right to search a vehicle parked on school property and to search individual automobiles when conditions exist in the school or community that would cause reasonable suspicion that dangerous weapons could exist that threaten the safety of employees and/or students.
+Driving rules shall be given to each driver, including a statement giving school officials the right to search a vehicle parked on school property and to search individual automobiles when conditions exist in the school or community that would cause reasonable suspicion that illegal drugs, alcohol, dangerous weapons, pharmaceuticals, stolen property, look-a-likes, or other items, substances or activities (or any contraband considered contrary to the educational purpose of the District) may be present that could be considered a violation of either school rules or the law.

+School Law Enforcement Officers

+This policy has no application to searches by law enforcement officers since these persons are police officers with the power to investigate crime committed on school property and to arrest for same.
+The law of search and seizure, applicable to police officers generally, governs the extent of their authority to conduct searches of pupils and to seize contraband which might be revealed by such searches.

 Illegal Items

 Illegal items (e.g., weapons, drugs, etc.) or other possessions reasonably determined by proper school authorities to be a threat to the pupil's safety or to others' safety and security may be seized by school officials.